aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

 :vcisdoxygencl:`MemoryMapAsyncOutputBroker`        Asynchronously (i.e. in the context of another, decoupled, thread) calls the ``Synchronise`` method on the DataSource after copying the signals into a circular buffer.
 :vcisdoxygencl:`MemoryMapAsyncTriggerOutputBroker` Only stores data based on an event trigger (with pre and post windows).
 Asynchronously (i.e. in the context of another, decoupled, thread) calls the ``Synchronise`` method on the DataSource after copying the signals into a circular buffer.
 ================================================== ===========

+The memory map based brokers access the DataSource memory using the ``DataSourceI::GetSignalMemoryBuffer``.

 All the functions which are related to data transformation should be implemented in a Broker.
 This allows to reuse the same Broker class in different DataSource implementations (e.g. the :vcisdoxygencl:`MemoryMapInperpolatedInputBroker` can be reused on any DataSourceI which requires data interpolation).